Short plateaus are common. However if you're repeatedly feeling stuck in therapy, try the ideas in my free Therapy Mind Map and shift to a new level.

 If this describes you, stop right there and take a step back.
 Consider a smaller list.

 It's far more effective to explore one topic than it is to rush through many.
 The value of therapy is less in making sure your therapist knows all the details than it is in experiencing parts of your story with your therapist.

 Good therapy isn't about your therapist figuring you out.
 It's about creating healing experiences your brain can learn from so you won't have to keep going back to therapy for the same thing.
 (You might go for other reasons tho 😉

 Give yourself plenty of time to process what happens - as it happens - in the session as you talk about your concerns and as your therapist responds.
-(BTW, this takes some learning to know exactly how to do this.
-Having tools helps you to stay present as I explain in my 7 Ways Movie.)
+(BTW, this takes some learning to know exactly how to do this.)

 Allow yourself to settle in at the beginning, during, and at the end of any subject.
 In other words, let your body catch up to your words.

 Why "baby steps" are better: the principle of titration

 The process of titration* (ie. working with small amounts of emotional material at a time) completely transformed my practice when I came upon it several years ago in my training as a body psychotherapist.
 My clients enjoyed faster results and the work got easier for both them and me.